skykhs3/skykhs3.github.io/_posts/2024-10-31-retrospective-new-ara.md

 </details>

 ### 7.2 Solution
 The backend team couldn't create the function using API communication, so I implemented it using app cache as a workaround.
-However, this solution has limitations: if you delete and reinstall the app or install it on another phone, the blocked users won't be applied and your membership status won't be properly reflected.
+However, this solution has limitations: if you delete and reinstall the app or install it on another phone, the blocked users won't be blocked and your membership status won't be properly reflected.

 ## 8. CI/CD
 We implemented Android and iOS CI/CD with [Fastlane](https://docs.fastlane.tools/){:target="_blank"} and [Github Actions](https://github.com/sparcs-kaist/new-ara-app/actions){:target="_blank"}